-A.6.6 Relationship with Internet Assigned Numbers Authority
+B.6.5.8 Relationship with Internet Assigned Numbers Authority

 Each Diameter application must have an Internet Assigned Numbers Authority (IANA) assigned application identifier.
-Implementations must only use Diameter applications for which an IANA assigned application identifier has been obtained. [b-RFC 3692]
+Implementations must only use Diameter applications for which an IANA assigned application identifier has been obtained.

+• [b-RFC 3692]

-A.7 Security
+B.7 Security

-The Diameter client CGOE component will communicate with other CGOE components through its primary and secondary interfaces.
+The Diameter server CGOE component will communicate with other CGOE components through its primary and secondary interfaces.
 In some cases these inter CGOE component links will occur in fully trusted environments while in other cases this will not be true.
-As a result, the Diameter client CGOE component shall be able to make use of standard transmission links and transmission links that are protected through the use of TLS or IPSec.
+As a result, the Diameter server CGOE component shall be able to make use of standard transmission links and transmission links that are protected through the use of TLS or IPSec.